holland01/YAQ3R/random_notes.md

 unnecessary glTexImage2D calls.
 If anything, only one dummy texture should be allocated, and any indices which require a dummy should be marked in the atlas data so that a bind to a dummy can simply be mapped when an arbitrary index is passed.

+**3/7/16**

+Apparently using GL_BGRA as an input format for textures can prevent having to do intermediate software memory transfers on the GPU...